jaiatearth/modal-assistant/README.md

 ]

 You can :
-  - add or remove object to add/remove steps in modal box.
+  - add or remove object, to add or remove steps in modal box, without editing code.

+### Feature

+  - Next and previous, for transition in between steps
+  - Hard Keys support for next and previous transitions